My Note before you read this review:

 Remember, giving access to your emails to anyone is a very bad idea.
-Especially when you receive financial statements on that email.
+Especially when you receive financial statements in that email.
 Apps promise to read emails only from a specific set of senders, but you can never know.

 So I ran a test.

 I used CRED to perform a quick test and see if they read emails other than from banks and credit card companies.
-I sent my credit card statement via an email similar to the bank, with the exact same content but a fresh statement of the current month.
+I sent my credit card statement via an email similar to the bank, with the exact same content but a fresh statement for the current month.
 CRED couldn’t fetch it.